-In 2019, we published a booklet, highlighting the salient aspects of CERP, and illustrating the changes to come.
-The final parliamentary phase saw the introduction of the following last-minute substantive amendments.
-Click here for the updated version of the booklet.
+We published a booklet highlighting the aspects of the WHOA, and illustrating the changes to come.
+The final parliamentary phase saw the introduction of the following last-minute substantive amendments: